-The PHA must notify the applicant of the PHA's final decision, including a brief statement of the reasons for the final decision.
+The PHA must notify the applicant of its final decision, including a brief statement of its reasons.

 In rendering a decision, Jacksonville Housing will evaluate the following matters:

 - Whether or not the grounds for denial were stated factually in the notice to the family. - The validity of the grounds for denial of assistance.
 If the grounds for denial are not specified in the regulations, then the decision to deny assistance will be overturned. - The validity of the evidence.
 Jacksonville Housing will evaluate whether the facts presented prove the grounds for denial of assistance.
 If the facts prove that there are grounds for denial, and the denial is required by HUD, Jacksonville Housing will uphold the decision to deny assistance. - If the facts prove the grounds for denial, and the denial is discretionary, Jacksonville Housing will consider the recommendation of the person conducting the informal review in making the final decision on whether to deny assistance.